DocNow/hydrator/README.md

 <img width="100" src="https://raw.githubusercontent.com/docnow/hydrator/master/app/images/app.png"
 />

-Hydrator is an [Electron] based desktop application for [hydrating] a Twitter ID dataset.
-Twitter's Terms of Service do not allow the full JSON for tweets to be distributed to third parties.
-However they do allow datasets of tweet IDs to be distributed.
+Hydrator is an [Electron] based desktop application for [hydrating] Twitter ID datasets.
+Twitter's Terms of Service do not allow the full JSON for datasets of tweets to be distributed to third parties.
+However they do allow datasets of tweet IDs to be shared.
 Hydrator helps you turn these tweet IDs back into JSON from the comfort of your desktop.

-This is (obviously) a work in progress.
-If you are interested in learning more please join us in [Slack].
+If you are interested in learning more please join the DocNow community in [Slack], or add an issue ticket here.

 ## Prebuilt Versions